-Houston, TX, March 5th, 2021 – Urban Harvest has announced it was awarded a Healthy Kids, Healthy Families® (HKHF) grant by Blue Cross and Blue Shield of Texas (BCBSTX).
-The HKHF funding will support BCBSTX’s commitment to community-based organizations supporting children and families who have been impacted by the health, economic, and social implications of the COVID-19 pandemic.
+Houston, TX, July 21st, 2021 – In March 2021, Urban Harvest received a grant award from Healthy Kids, Healthy Families® (HKHF) by Blue Cross and Blue Shield of Texas (BCBSTX).
+The HKHF funding is supporting BCBSTX’s commitment to community-based organizations supporting children and families who have been impacted by the health, economic, and social implications of the COVID-19 pandemic.

 “Our changed world due to COVID has brought to light the increased need for fresh food access, the Mobile Market brings local produce directly to the constituents that need it most,” said Janna Roberson, Executive Director, Urban Harvest.
 “We are grateful for BCBS ‘s generous support and look forward to seeing impact that food freshness and choice can create in the communities we serve.”

 The grant will support the Urban Harvest Mobile Market to address unmet food needs in Houston-area communities that experience consistent food insecurity during – and in the aftermath of the ongoing pandemic and natural disasters.
 The Mobile Market delivers healthy local food, education and federal benefits enrollment to underserved communities.
 The mobile market operates out of a refrigerated van outfitted with necessities needed to host a pop-up market anytime, anywhere.
 To facilitate the practical use of data for decision-making and capacity-building, Urban Harvest partnered with the Kinder Institute for Urban Research at Rice University.